top of page

 The pulsatile cough simulator is used to emulate human expiratory events such as coughs and sneezes that are generally intermittent or pulsatile in nature.
 This experimental fixture generates well controlled, pulsed plumes that are dispersed with micron sized droplets.
 The fixture can be used to characterize the transmission of viruses during expiratory events.

-Time-Resolved Particle Image Velocimetry (PIV)
+Time-Resolved Particle Image Velocimetry (TR-PIV)

-• 4 high-resolution high-speed cameras (2 - VEO 640S and 2 - VEO 4K)
+• 4 high-speed cameras (2 x VEO 640S and 2 x VEO 4K)

 Force/Torque Sensors